HOLMS-lib/HOLMS/README.md

 TF_CORR_K4
  |-`TF: (W->bool)#(W->W->bool)->bool = CORR K4_AX`;;
 ```
-### GL-IRREFLEXIVE AND TRANSITIVE FRAMES
+### GL-Finite Irreflexive and Transitive Frames (ITF)
-We prove that the set of transitive and irreflexive frames is the correspond set to GL.
+We prove that the set of finite transitive and irreflexive frames is the one correspondent to GL.
 ```
 let ITF_DEF = new_definition
   `ITF =